Fenton Hobnail Milk Glass Vases Value Guide

 The typical price range for Fenton Hobnail Milk Glass Vases is $75 - $75 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• Selling as a matched pair generally commands a higher price point than selling individual vases.
+- Selling as a matched pair generally commands a higher price point than individual vases.

 How to Identify Fenton Hobnail Milk Glass Vases?

-• Look for the signature raised, uniform bumps known as the hobnail pattern across the body of the vase.
+- Look for the signature raised hobnail pattern covering the body of the vase, paired with a distinct grape motif.

-• Examine the top edge for a classic ruffled or crimped rim, a hallmark of Fenton's craftsmanship.
+- Examine the rim for a uniform ruffled or 'crimped' edge, a hallmark of Fenton's hand-finished craftsmanship.

 History of Fenton Hobnail Milk Glass Vases